Every second counts

 Yet considering that a connectivity failure can stop the day-to-day in its tracks its quite surprising that only 27% of UK SME’s, and 25% of larger enterprises have business continuity plans in place*.
 So if you’ve never considered the true cost of business downtime, don’t worry you’re not alone!
 This blog considers the key reasons behind disaster recovery inertia and the compelling reasons why it should be top of the to do list.

 You can check out the potential cost to your business of an outage by using our Down Time Calculator, powered by Zerto.

 Disaster inertia – why don’t businesses have disaster or back up plans?

-It is well known and documented how complex, not to mention time, finance and resource heavy, the process of disaster recovery planning can be.
-In many organisations, particularly smaller ones, DR often gets pushed down the priority list.
+It is well known and documented how complex, not to mention time, finance and resource-heavy, the process of disaster recovery planning can be.
+In many organizations, particularly smaller ones, DR often gets pushed down the priority list.
 The most commonly cited reasons for lack of backup processes and procedures in place are: